Skip to main content

 Set Target Neighborhood (Optional)

 To use this option, it's first necessary to identify potential target neighborhoods.
 A convenient tool for finding underpopulated neighborhoods is available at the Swarmscan website.
-This tool returns the leading binary bits of target neighborhoods in order of least populated to most.
+This tool provides the leading binary bits of target neighborhoods in order of least populated to most.
 Simply copy the leading bits from one of the least populated neighborhoods (for example, 0010100001) and use it to set target-neighborhood.
 After doing so, an overlay address within that neighborhood will be generated when starting Bee for the first time.

 ## bee.yaml